openscm/pymagicc/paper/paper.md

-MAGICC^[http://magicc.org] (Model for the Assessment of Greenhouse Gas Induced Climate Change) is widely used in the assessment of future emissions pathways in climate policy analyses, for example in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [@IPCC2014].
-Integrated Assessment Models (IAMs) utilize MAGICC to model the physical aspects of climate change.
+MAGICC^[http://magicc.org] (Model for the Assessment of Greenhouse Gas Induced Climate Change) is widely used in the assessment of future emissions pathways in climate policy analyses, e.g. in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [@IPCC2014].
+Many Integrated Assessment Models (IAMs) utilize MAGICC to model the physical aspects of climate change.
 It has also been used to emulate complex atmosphere-ocean general circulation models (AOGCM) from the Coupled